Setting up a bot application

 - Spam every server your bot is on;

-- Attempt to DM spam as many users as they can;
+- DM spam as many users as possible;

-- Attempt to kick or ban as many server members as they possibly can;
+- Kick or ban as many server members as possible;